-is said to be homogeneous (i.e. when the left hand side is zero).
+is said to be homogeneous (i.e. when the right hand side is zero).
 Explain in geometric terms why such a system must either have a unique solution or infinitely many solutions.
-Find a formula for the unique solution when it exists.
+Compute the unique solution when it exists.

 (2) Use elementary row operations to transform the augmented coefficient matrix of the system below into echelon or reduced echelon form.
 Use this to write down all the solutions to the system.